DiamondLightSource/pymalcolm/docs/developer_docs/messages.rst

 This message is sent for a number of reasons:

 - The client has sent a badly formed message
-- The client has asked to interact with a nonexistant block or endpoint
+- The client has asked to interact with a nonexistant block or path
 - The `Put`_ or `Post`_ operation has thrown an error

 Dictionary with members:

-- type
+- typeid
-    String ``Error``.
+    String ``malcolm:core/Error:1.0``.
 - id
     Integer id from original client message.
 If the id cannot be determined from the original message, -1 will be used.